 She was troubled at this trend as she felt STEM should be fun enough to attract girls.
 So, while waiting for the National Youth Service Corps programme in 2001, she began to reflect on the possible causes for the decline of women in the STEM fields.
 She acknowledged the gaps, stereotypes, pedagogies, non-availability of STEM resources, educational policies, cultural barriers and most importantly, the role foundational teachers play in both primary and secondary education.
 Observing the trend she understood the future impact of this imbalance.
 So in 2002, she decided to act by reaching out to school teachers, who were mostly women and started a STEM campaign for women and girls, and thus started off WITIN

-She pioneered the Grassroots Women empowerment through ICT (GWEIT) supported by Google which brought the businesses of over 3000 disadvantaged women in rural, remote and under-served communities in Nigeria online, immensely improving their lives and livelihoods.
+She pioneered the Grassroots Women empowerment through ICT (GWEIT) supported by Google which brought the businesses of disadvantaged women in rural, remote and under-served communities in Nigeria online, immensely improving their lives and livelihoods – socioeconomically.

-Martha, through WITIN’s partnership with the USAID’s Women and the Web initiative and Intel She Will Connect equipped over 13,000 Nigerian women on Technology and Entrepreneurship.
-Through WITIN’s recently launched initiative – ‘Enjoy‘ – Entrepreneurship And Job Opportunities For Youths to provide opportunities for 20,000 Nigerian youths by 2022; Martha is equipping more young women with latest skills and opportunities for sustainable livelihoods, advocating returnship options for women to re-enter the tech workforce.
+Martha, through WITIN’s partnership with the USAID’s Women and the Web initiative and Intel She Will Connect equipped Nigerian women on Technology and Entrepreneurship.
+Through WITIN’s ‘Enjoy‘ – Entrepreneurship And Job Opportunities For Youths to provide opportunities for Nigerian youths by ; Martha is equipping more young women with latest skills and opportunities for sustainable livelihoods, advocating returnship options for women to re-enter the tech workforce.
 She is also currently driving a resilient campaign to get more Nigerian women into tech leadership positions in the Nigerian digital ecosystem through advocacy, workshops and most importantly, working with the federal government on gender responsive ICT policies

 Martha’s advocacies, projects and influence imparts every state in the country including key stakeholders who are actively engaged in her programs.
 WITIN’s 2012 Tech4D Forum brought in stakeholders, including government officials from across the country, top nollywood actors as well as international speakers.
-WITIN’s 2014 tech4d Forum brought in VIPs Abike Dabiri who flew in from Abuja to Lagos just to inspire girls as well as renowed Nolly wood stars like Gloria and Nobert Young, Eucharia, Omotola Ekeinde and others.
-Ann Mei Chang flew in from the USA for 2013’s .
+WITIN’s 2014 tech4d Forum brought in VIPs , both within and outside the country who came to inspire girls as well as renowed Nolly wood stars like Gloria and Nobert Young, Eucharia, Omotola Ekeinde and others.
+See 2013 event for girls

 In 2016, Martha relocated briefly to Awka, Anambra State where she joined the Department of Computer Science and IT of Paul University as Assistant Lecturer.
 The very first week of her resumption, Martha mobilized students to organize the first ever “hour of code – CS code week” in December 2016.
 It turned out to be a university event well attended.
 She also started the young coders club to motivate everyone in the school to code, especially the young women..
 She grouped students on campus into teams, organized intensive tutorials for them on coding, web designs and animations and mobile apps development.
 She got students also from other departments like Chemistry and zoology to join teams and got them all to pitch their finished work in a university wide Computer Science Week event in December 2016, well attended by dignitaries and covered by national media

 Martha obtained a bachelors in Computer Engineering from the Obafemi Awolowo University, masters in IT and masters in Research and Policy both from the University of Lagos.
-She also completed Executive Education Program at Lagos Business School and obtained Certificate in Enterprise and Social Sector Management from the Enterprise Development Center of Pan African University
+She also completed Executive Education Program at Lagos Business School and obtained Certificate in Enterprise and Social Sector Management from the Enterprise Development Center of Pan African University.
+Martha Was also trained in Harvard.

 AWARDS, RECOGNITIONS, ACKNOWLEDGEMENTS